slowbro/lldp_stick/README.md

 1. Install [PlatformIO](https://platformio.org/).
 2. Clone the repository.
 3. See "Dependencies" above - download and copy the SoftDevice hex file to the proper location.
+You may need to try `pio run` first to download the apporiate libraries.
 4. Run platformio: `pio run`.
 5. To upload: plug in your J-Link (or other programmer) and run `pio run -t upload`.